Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

 To account for the case $p = 5$, we try another choice,

 We compute the resultant $-2^{16} \cdot 3^4$ and find that 5 is not a factor, so the reduced map is degree 7.
-And the prime 5 passes the test of equation \eqref{degtest}, and, since we are working with a single prime, we compute the automorphism group as $S_4$. \end{proof}
+And the prime 5 passes the test of equation \eqref{degtest}, and, since we are working with a single prime, we compute directly in Sage \cite{sage} that the automorphism group is $S_4$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm_realizable_p_regular} part \eqref{p_regular_5}] The icosahedral group $A_5$ has $60 = 2^2 \cdot 3 \cdot 5$ elements, so this case only concerns primes $p \geq 7$.
+\begin{proof}[Proof of Theorem \ref{thm_realizable_p_regular} part \eqref{p_regular_icosahedral}] The icosahedral group $A_5$ has $60 = 2^2 \cdot 3 \cdot 5$ elements, so this case only concerns primes $p \geq 7$.
 We need a choice of representation $\Gamma$ of $A_5$ in $\PGL_2(\Fpbar)$.
 We first consider the representation over $\bar{\Q}$ that was used by Klein \cite{klein_icosa}; denoting a chosen primitive fifth root of unity by $\zeta$, the matrix generators are

 Next we verify that the reduction mod $p$ homomorphism is injective.
 Since $A_5$ is simple, the possibilities for the kernel are the trivial group and all of $A_5$, and the kernel does not contain $S$ as long as $p \neq 5$, so the kernel in our case is trivial.